mwilliams2014/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/07-upgrading-plugins-to-liferay-7/07-upgrading-application-upgrade-and-verifier-processes.markdown

     private static final Log _log = logFactoryUtil.getLog(
         UpgradeProcess_1_0_0.class);

+    Log code is inside of the framework, so upgrade steps do not need to log their operations.

 6. Finally, use the `@Reference` annotation to reference the services that you need for the upgrade.
 For example, here is a reference to the